astropy/old-astropy-website-src/index.rst

 Installing
 ----------

-Detailed installation instructions are provided in the `documentation`_, but we have included a simplified version here.
+Detailed up-to-date installation instructions are provided in the `latest documentation`_, but we have included a simplified version here.

 Astropy requires `Python`_ 2.6, 2.7, 3.1, 3.2, or 3.3, and `Numpy`_ 1.4 or later.
 The